MicrosoftARMAssembler/StealerGo/README.md

 # StealerGo

 StealerGo is a **Remote Access Trojan (RAT)** originally designed to only collect **Exodus Secret Passphrase and Source Codes**. <br />
-It started by using a DropBox API to upload all Visual Studio Projects and the information report to a .txt in Dropbox.  <br />
+It started by dropping all Visual Studo projects and Exodus Passphare in a .txt report to Dropbox.  <br />
-I've expanded it to **Data Collection, Troll Effects and PC Corruption** by using **Telegram's API to send and receive messages** from a bot. <br />
+Since then I've expanded it to **Collect More Data, Troll Effects, and PC Corruption** via Remote Access using **Telegram's API to send and receive** from a bot. <br />

 <details>
   <summary>📑 Table of Contents</summary>